Swedz/MI-Tweaks/README.md

 For any questions, please ask in the `#mi-tweaks` channel on [my discord](https://discord.gg/vNaqDzSNaB).

+## Flux Transformer
+This block takes in EU (MI energy) of a configurable voltage (HV by default), stores it internally (204.8k EU by default), and converts it to FE (Forge energy, common energy used by many other mods) at a configurable rate (1:1 by default) when extracted.
+There is also a config option to limit the FE extract rate (2^63-1 by default).

 ## Extra Recipe Conditions
 There are some extra recipe conditions added to allow for further customization of progression.